Panmind/jquery-ajax-nav/README.md

 (C) 2009-2010 [Mind2Mind s.r.l.](http://mind2mind.is) - Ruby License.

-Spinned off from the [panmind.org][panmind] web app.
+Spinned off from the [panmind.org][panmind.org] web app.
+Check it out!

 Tutorial documentation is a work in progress.
-In the meantime, have a look at the reference documentation in the source files.
+In the meantime, have a look at the reference documentation in source files.

 Small demo
 ----------